 Laguna Hills, Calif. – Dec.
-26, 2019 – Toyota Motor Engineering and Manufacturing is recalling certain 2019-2020 C-HR and 2020 Corolla and Corolla Hybrid vehicles.
+26, 2019 – Toyota Motor Engineering and Manufacturing is recalling certain 2019-2020 C-HR, 2020 Corolla, and Corolla Hybrid vehicles with rear seat belt issues.
 The affected vehicles are equipped with rear seat belt assemblies with a dual-mode locking mechanism that includes a seat belt webbing sensor locking mechanism that may not work as expected.

 The potential number of vehicles affected is 9,468.

 The defect is specific to vehicles that are equipped with rear seat belt assemblies with a dual- mode locking mechanism.
 The dual- mode locking mechanism is meant to lock the seat belt webbing.
 The mechanism goes into affect based on feedback from vehicle deceleration (G-sensor) and whether the seat belt webbing is pulled out quickly (webbing sensor).
 However, during a specific production period, which lasted from August 26, 2019, until October 10, 2019, part supplier Joyson Safety Systems used an improper adjustment while assembling a certain spring that was used in the webbing sensor locking mechanism.
 The spring may be installed at an incorrect position in certain affected vehicles.
 An incorrectly positioned spring may interfere with other components in the webbing sensor locking mechanism and cause the mechanism to not lock properly.
 The G-sensor will not be affected unless the vehicle has been involved in certain types of crashes.
 As a result of the defect, an occupant may not be restrained properly during a crash, increasing the risk of injury.

 Toyota estimates that about 4% of vehicles with rear seat belt assemblies with a dual-mode locking mechanism have the defect.

 Timeline Of Events